 Wash the figs in a sink full of fresh cool water with 1 tablespoon of baking soda.
 Let them sit for just a few minutes so they don’t have a chance to soak up the liquid.
 Rinse and drain them well.
 If using frozen figs, prepare them the same way after defrosting unless they were cleaned before freezing.

 DO NOT OVERCOOK!
-Or you’ll have candied jam you’ll have to chisel from the jar!
-(Note from experience.)
+(Note from experience.) or you'll have candied jam you'll have to chisel from the jar!

 Preserving the Red Hot Cinamon Fig Jam